 Sometimes, a terrace of buildings is listed, not an individual house or address on a street.

-You can download a Listed Building Consent application form on Planning NI's website or ask the council's planning office for a form.
+You can download a listed building consent application form or ask the council's planning office for a form.

 Buildings in conservation areas